ablorp/ablorp.github.io/_projects/3_project.md

 category: work
 ---

-My older brother and I shared a common interest in 🍓 and hydroponics.
-So we decided to set up a vertical farm in Berkeley.
+We shareda common interest in 🍓 and hydroponics.
+So my brother and I set up vertical farming in Berkeley.

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0">